 Deanna is a passionate advocate for women who have lost babies.
 After her first miscarriage in 1998, Deanna began the web site www.pregnancyloss.info.
 You can also find her Facebook memorial page for babies lost to miscarriage or stillbirth.
 Many of her books touch on this topic.

 Her short stories have appeared in several literary magazines, including 34th Parallel, Farfelu, and The First Line.
 Her writing credits are lengthy due to her background in journalism and freelance, but one of her favorite articles is a humorous piece about skydiving, published by The Writer in March 2009.

 She’s been a waitress, a free-sample girl, backstage security for a concert venue (please don’t ask about the time she threw R.E.M. off the elevator and made them late to their own concert) , a high school teacher, an editor for a publishing company, and while she now focuses on her books, she still occasionally takes on a rare assignment as a professional photographer, which she did for fifteen years prior to her breakout novel.

 Deanna married Kurt in 2012.
-They are currently in the process of adopting two small boys and life is very very busy.
+They are currently in the process of adopting a little one and life is very very busy.
 Deanna also has two daughters who wrote their own book in 2009, which became a kids’ craft bestseller.